whoisdsmith/VAULTSIDIAN/regex-rulesets/GNU_grep/ex04_filenames/poem.md

+# Poem

 Roses are red,
 Violets are blue,
 Sugar is sweet,
 And so are you.